rtous/edcav/mysql/README.md

 ## ANNEX 1.
 Alternative setup with your own computer

+### A1.1 Install MySQL Workbench

+Install MySQL Workbench from [here](https://www.mysql.com/products/workbench/).

+### A1.2 Install and launch a MySQL server

-In case you prefer to work with your own computer it is better to setup a local MySQL server (the server at edcav.upc.es only can be accessed from UPC IP addresses).
-If you have Docker it is really easy to setup a local MySQL server with it (see A1.1).
-If you don't have Docker you can install a local MySQL server following [this instructions](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/).
+You need a local MySQL server because the server at edcav.upc.es only can be accessed from UPC IP addresses.
+If you don't have Docker you need to install a MySQL server following [this instructions](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/).
+If you have Docker you can just pull and run an msql-server image:

-### A1.1 Your own computer and a local MySQL server (with Docker)

-If you have Docker up and running you can pull and run an msql-server image:

 	docker pull mysql/mysql-server:latest
 	docker run --name=drcav1 -d -p 3306:3306 mysql/mysql-server:latest

-In order to know which root password was given do:
+In order to know which root password was given do (wait some seconds before):

 	docker logs drcav1

 And take notice of the root password.

-Then execute:
+### A1.3 Create a non-root user and a database

+By default you cannot access the server with the root user using MySQL Workbench.
+So you need to perform the following step using the command-line client.
+If your installed MySQL with Docker let's execute:

 	docker exec -it drcav1 mysql -uroot -p

-And type:
+In case you installed MySQL without Docker then you just execute in the terminal (for both Linux and Windows):

+	mysql -u root -p

+Once you see the client's "mysql>" prompt type:

 	mysql>ALTER USER 'root'@'localhost' IDENTIFIED BY 'edcav';
 	mysql>CREATE DATABASE IF NOT EXISTS edcav1;